bkecskemeti/RoboND-Perception-Project/writeup.md

 ##### Classify point clusters

-For each cluster, extract feature vector:
+For each cluster, extract the feature vector:

 ```python
 chists = compute_color_histograms(ros_cluster, using_hsv=True)